Peeragogy/Peeragogy.github.io/action.md

 6 hours of homework each week is the federally mandated minimum corresponding to 3 contact hours for higher education courses in the US.
 If you read at a rate of 2 minutes per page, you can cover 180 pages in this time.
 This means that you could cover up to 1800[u] pages in 10 weeks.
 Since you will have other tasks too, 1000-1500 pages is a reasonable estimate of how many pages you might expect to read over the course of the semester.
 Since the books that you will be responsible for presenting in Recitation are generally much shorter, you are expected to take the initiative to find and digest supplementary materials.
 You are encouraged to use a tool like Zotero to log your reading and share your personal bibliography and notes, and also to share summaries and analysis more widely, e.g., on Wikipedia or in updates to the Peeragogy Handbook.
 Presenters are invited to enrich the presentations in their Recitation sections as they see appropriate.[v]

 #### The Recitation and Practicum will be recorded and disseminated
-we will ask for an appropriate waiver.
+We will ask for an appropriate waiver.
 Students should also sign the CC Zero waiver in advance of making any Peeragogy Handbook contributions, and agree to CC-By-SA for any Wikipedia contributions.

 #### Final projects should be demonstrably collaborative.
 Each student is responsible for their own one-page summary and evaluation of their contributions.

 ## Old content: Welcome to the Peeragogy Accelerator.

-The purpose of the *Peeragogy Accelerator* is to use the power of peer learning to help build great organizations.
+The purpose of the *Peeragogy Accelerator* is to use the power of peer-learning to help build great organizations, projects, and to work through specific challenges.

 We will do this by investing time and energy, rather than money, building a distributed community of peer learners, and a strongly vetted collection of best practices.
-Our project complements others’ work on sites like [Wikiversity](https://en.wikiversity.org/wiki/Wikiversity:Main_Page) and [P2PU](https://www.p2pu.org/en/), but with an applied flavor.
+Our project complements others’ work on sites like
+[Wikiversity](https://en.wikiversity.org/wiki/Wikiversity:Main_Page) and
+[P2PU](https://www.p2pu.org/en/), but with an applied flavor.
 It is somewhat similar to [Y Combinator](https://www.ycombinator.com/) and